ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/hello-world.rst

 Visit :menuselection:`Design --> Templates --> Edit --> Create Group`

-Fill in the field for **Template Group Name**, for this example we'll use "site".
-Leave **Duplicate an Existing Template Group?** the same and check the box for **Make the index template in this group your site's home page?**.
+Fill in the field for **Template Group Name**, for this example use "site".
+Ignore **Duplicate an Existing Template Group?** for now and check the box for **Make the index template in this group your site's home page?**.
 Now, click `Submit`.